• Skip to primary navigation

 Refrigerator.
 In a tightly sealed container, they can be stored in the refrigerator for up to a week.

 Freezer.
-Sealed tightly, you can store the cookies for about a month in the freezer.
+If sealed tightly, the cookies can be stored for about a month in the freezer.

 Hope you love these Coconut Flour Cookies with Chocolate as much as my family and I do!